If you change your thoughts you will change your life.

 As previously discussed, depression is an extremely complex mood disorder.
 Beyond typical feelings of sadness, these symptoms can last two weeks or longer, preventing the completion of regular activities.

 Cenegenics believes optimizing wellness in a few key areas, including hormones, sleep, exercise, and nutrition, can lay the groundwork for a healthy mind.
-If you’re searching for an all-encompassing approach to fight your depression, our clinicians can help in the following ways.
+If you’re searching for an all-encompassing approach to fighting your depression, our clinicians can help in the following ways.

 While we wouldn’t suggest that exercise alone could treat and prevent all forms of depression, in some cases, physical activity is as effective a form of treatment as antidepressants.
 Although this may not hold true in cases of severe depression, research shows that exercise as a behavioral intervention alleviates symptoms.
 Research also suggests that a physician’s input is an important element in the exercise/depression relationship, and motivation, support, and follow-up contact are critical for helping patients maintain compliance.